swaptacular/swpt_stomp/swpt-stomp.rst

 STOMP Protocol
 ==============

-  STOMP [#stomp]_ (Simple Text Oriented Messaging Protocol) is a simple interoperable protocol designed for asynchronous message passing between clients via mediating servers.
+  STOMP [#stomp]_ is a simple interoperable protocol designed for asynchronous message passing between clients via mediating servers.
 It defines a text based wire-format for messages passed between these clients and servers.

 Every Swaptacular node MUST run one or more publicly accessible servers, allowing peer Swaptacular nodes to connect to these servers as clients, and